opendevstack/ods-provisioning-app/client/README.md

 ### Build

-`yarn build`: The build artifacts will be stored in the `dist/` directory. `yarn build:prod` will be used for the pipeline.
+`npm run build`: The build artifacts will be stored in the `dist/` directory. `yarn build:prod` will be used for the pipeline.

 ### Tests

-- Unittests: `yarn test` / `yarn test:watch`
+- Unittests: `npm run test` / `npm run test:watch`
 - E2E (Cypress): TODO

 ### Linting

-- `yarn lint`: Linting for Typescript and SCSS files.
+- `npm run lint`: Linting for Typescript and SCSS files.

 ### Prettier